-In interpretation and extemporaneous speaking contests, the contest director will return your student(s) individual evaluation form and display the master ballot(s) that indicate how all contestants (not just your own) were ranked by each judge in the round, and/or the diagnostic sheet downloaded and printed from the UIL TalkTab software tabulation program when multiple judges were used.
+In interpretation and extemporaneous speaking contests, the contest director will make available your student(s) individual evaluation form and display the master ballot(s) that indicate how all contestants (not just your own) were ranked by each judge in the round, and/or the diagnostic sheet downloaded and printed from the software tabulation program when multiple judges were used.
 You should check to insure the master ballot ranking for your student(s) match what is recorded on the individual evaluation form.
-Study in advance the procedure on ranking when multiple judges are used so you can tabulate for yourself, in the event the contest director did not implement the official UIL TalkTab program.
+Study in advance the procedure on ranking when multiple judges are used so you can tabulate for yourself.